RobinLinus/coins-legacy/bitcoin-nano-network.md

 #### Download New Blocks
 As long as the node is online it listens for new blocks to update its set of UTXO paths.
 An extended block is about 4 MB, so we have an overhead `6 * 4 MB/h = 24 MB/h` as long as we are online.
+The longer we listen the fewer SPV proofs we need, because many outputs are consumed quickly, so we can extract their proofs from recent blocks.

+Whenever there is no node serving SPV proofs we have to fall back to downloading full blocks to extract the SPVs proofs.
+This increases the overhead significantly.
+In the worst case we have to download `1.3 MB` for every input in the new block.
+In case our connection is too weak, we can simply wait a couple seconds until nodes with stronger connections share the extracted SPV proofs.

+#### Re-Sync
+Re-syncing is more efficient than an initial sync.
+New outputs are added only to the most recent chunk.
+In any older chunk the only update operation is deletion.
+Suppose Alice wants re-sync with the help of Bob:

+- Alice determines the correct headers chain and UTXO commitment as usual.
+- Alice asks Bob for the hashes of all chunks
+- Bob sends the hashes `#chunks * 32 bytes ~ 3.2 kbytes`
+- Alice verifies that the hashes are the Merkle leaves of the UTXO commitment
+- Alice computes the difference to the hashes of her last known state
+- For every different chunk
+  - Ask Bob for "the diff" of the chunk
+  - Bob computes the sparse bit vector of all unspent UTXOs of that chunk and sends it to Alice `~ 1 MB` (see below)
+  - Alice deletes every spent output path from her chunk
+  - Alice hashes her resulting chunk of UTXO paths and verifies inclusion in the UTXO commitment

+**Side Note**
+[The UTXO bit vector of the full blockchain is about 60 MB](notes/nano-network-strawman.md).
+Suppose there are about 60 chunks.
+That means every chunk's UTXO vector is roughly 1 MB.

+#### Watching Payment Channels
+In the above re-sync scenario Alice updates every chunk.
+Suppose she runs a lightning network node and wants to watch her payment channels.
+That requires to update only the chunks which include her outputs.
+The worst case is that all her channels are spread across different chunks.
+So even in the worst case we have to download only ~1 MB per payment channel.